fidelity/mab2rec/README.md

 ## Usage Patterns

-Mab2Rec supports prototyping of **individual** bandit algorithms and benchmarking of **multiple** bandit algorithms.
+Mab2Rec supports prototyping **individual** bandit algorithms and benchmarking **multiple** bandit algorithms.
-The intended usage for a new user is to experiment with multiple bandits using the tutorial in the [notebooks](notebooks) folder.
+The best place to start for a new user is to experiment with multiple bandits using the [tutorial notebooks](notebooks).

 ## Quick Start